 Does it fit me?
 If you're especially tall or short, look for an elliptical with a longer or shorter stride length.
 That said, the only way to know how well any stride length suits you is to get on the machine and exercise for a few minutes.
 Is the motion comfortable?
 Do you have plenty of room for your limbs (knees and elbows especially) within the elliptical trainer's frame?
 If not, look elsewhere.
 Comfort is key.

 Who will use it?
 If more than one person is going to use the elliptical trainer, everybody should try it out.
-If the users are of very different sizes, you may need an elliptical trainer with an adjustable stride length to accommodate them all on one machine.
+If the users are of very different sizes, you may need an elliptical trainer with an adjustable stride length to comfortably accommodate all of them.

 How often will I use the elliptical trainer?
 If you're committed to long, frequent workout sessions, you'll want to invest in a machine with a solid build and durable parts.